chaithanya-kumar-natukula-712nck/local_mind_ai/README.md

 1. User sends message from frontend
 2. FastAPI receives it at `/chat`
 3. Backend formats prompt and calls the Ollama server
-4. TinyLlama produces a response
+4. Ollama processes it using tinyllama
-5. Response is shown in UI
+5. Response is returned and displayed

 ---